Dual-Exhaust/Stockton-Esports-Bot/README.md

 # Stockton Esports Bot

-## Install
+## Install and Run
 Create a directory that you want to run the bot in.
 It can create files for storage as commands are called.
 You need to have a .env file inside this directory that contains the discord api key.
-This is the same file that should hold your twitter api key as well.
+This is the same file that should hold your twitter api key and twitter api secret as well.

+Install the package using pip.
+This requires using python3.7.x.

 > pip install stocktonesportsbot

 Now use the launch command inside your new directory.
 The bot will start up.

 > launch.sh

+If you  were using AWS or another hosting service and you have already installed the package on the server instance:

+> nohup launch.sh > nohup.out &

+This will run the bot in the background, disconnected from the shell you are using.
+That means you can close the shell and the bot will continue to run.

 ## Commands